 This is why as it ages, mahogany is more known for its brown-red or rich red color.
 Its texture is from fine to medium and its grain patterns vary from wavy to curly.
 Irregularities in the grain are considered unique and much desired.

-This wood is known to resist swelling, warping, or shrinking over time; which makes it a really great choice as a wood ceiling material.
+This wood is known to resist swelling, warping, or shrinking over time; which makes it a really great choice as a wooden ceiling material.

 Different Classifications Of Wood

-By understanding the different ways that wood is classified, you’ll be able to identify your wood types better; particularly if you are planning to DIY your ceiling construction.
+By understanding the different ways that timber is classified, you’ll be able to identify your wood types better; particularly if you are planning to DIY your ceiling construction.

 Classification based on size: One of the first few ways to identify any type of lumber is based off of its dimensions.
 Lumber typically comes in 2-foot multiples with a thickness ranging from 2 inches to 16 inches.